Shotgunosine/shotgunosine.github.io/README.md

 ### 3. Edit page content

-(1) If you're not already there, go to the folder cloned the repo:
+(1) If you're not already there, go to the folder cloned the repo.
 The directory structure is as follows:

 ```.
 .